tigrisdata/tigris-docs/docs/typescript/datamodel.md

 application code.
 These data models are then converted to appropriate objects, such as collections, on the backend.

-In this section we will cover data modeling using TypeScript.

 ## Declaring Models

 There are two basic constructs for TypeScript Tigris modeling.